vortexint/Magnet/readme.md

 - [CLion](https://www.jetbrains.com/clion/)

 ### Simple setup example
-Assuming your project uses CMake and you have all the dependencies, in your working directory, run:
+Assuming your project uses CMake & Git and you have all the dependencies, in your working directory, run:

 ```sh
 mkdir submodules